ktmacnair/hello-world/README.md

 Note to self re markdown files in Visual Studio: lines that have new but unsaved changes have yellow bar on the side of the screen.
 After I've saved the file, those changed lines now have a green bar on the side.

+## Committed to pull requests

+So this is going to be the second set of changes I am making to this file right now.
+Add a heading, a sentence.
+Nothing big.
+Save, close, commit.